ssharoff/MUSE/README.md

 ## MUSE: Multilingual Unsupervised and Supervised Embeddings
+I cloned MUSE in order to add the Weighted Levenshtein Distance (WLD) constraints to the process of producing multilingual embeddings spaces.

+For more information on the WLD contribution, see my [Cognates GitHub repository](https://github.com/ssharoff/cognates).

+In short, you need to add the costs for replacing the characters between the two languages.
+This will constraint production of alignment candidates to be similar in form and function if possible.
+Typically, this helps in improving the dictionary induction quality between related languages.

 ![Model](https://s3.amazonaws.com/arrival/outline_all.png)

 MUSE is a Python library for *multilingual word embeddings*, whose goal is to provide the community with: